-Kim Kardashian Shares Never-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary
+Kim Kardashian Shares Never-Before-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary

 Kim posed with her mom in the never-before-seen photo in a white pencil Chanel dress from their 2012 ready-to-wear collection.

-‘Three years ago, at the Peninsula Hotel in Beverly Hills, my mom and sisters surprised me and threw me the most amazing bridal shower.”
+“Three years ago, at the Peninsula Hotel in Beverly Hills, my mom and sisters surprised me and threw me the most amazing bridal shower.”

-Kardashian commented that she should have “known something was up” when she mom told her “to wear white.”
+Kardashian commented that she should have “known something was up” when her mom told her “to wear white.”

 “I wore this really cool white Chanel dress that I had been dying to wear.”